Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - Lockett has been the target of 22.5% (99 total) of his team's 440 passing attempts this season.

-- Lockett has seen the ball thrown his way five times in the red zone this season, 11.4% of his team's 44 red zone pass attempts.
+- With five targets in the red zone this season, Lockett has been on the receiving end of 11.4% of his team's 44 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the Lions.